 The Felony of Burglary

 In the public mind, such crimes as burglary, larceny and robbery are more-or-less synonymous.
-In truth, while similar in some respects, there are differences which are significant in a court of law in terms of the gravity of the offense and its consequent sentencing.
+In truth, while similar in some respects, there are differences which are significant in a court of law in terms of the gravity of the offence and its consequent sentencing.

-Some legal scholars believe burglary as a crime has become obsolete, its aspects absorbed by other offenses.
+Some legal scholars believe burglary as a crime has become obsolete, its aspects absorbed by other offences.
 Still, so entrenched has it become as a cornerstone of common law that its withdrawal from the legal lexicon, if occurring at all, is sure to be gradual.

-The case of Thomas Whitehead
+The Case Of Thomas Whitehead